Updated May 2023

 Thanks to artificial intelligence (AI), we hardly lift a finger to accomplish daily tasks.
 Facial recognition unlocks our phones.
 TV streaming services tell us what to watch.
 Bluetooth-enabled toasters can even make us the perfect piece of toast on demand.
 Wouldn’t it be great if we could complete work tasks with the same minimal effort?

 Creating digital healthcare marketing content is a time- and resource-intensive process.
-Why not use AI to speed it along?
+Why not use AI tools like ChatGPT to speed it along?
 If AI can connect us with binge-worthy TV, surely it can write content that converts, right?

 Not quite.
 Although AI writers have come a long way, they are far from a substitute for humans.